daragoldberg/metroexplorer/README.md

 # NYC MetroExplorer
-Code to extract, aggregate, and analyze data used to build tables for MetroExplorer
+Code to extract, aggregate and analyze data, and build tables for MetroExplorer by geographic summary level.